Guardians of the Galaxy

 - Powered Armor: A trademark, but his one for this group was the Space Armor MK III.

-Daughter of Odin and brother of Thor, Angela hails from the tenth realm of Heven.
+Daughter of Odin and sister of Thor, Angela hails from the tenth realm of Heven.
 Found adrift in space by the Guardians of the Galaxy, she joins the team for an extended period before returning to her homeworld.
 See Angela for more info.

 Captain Marvel (Carol Danvers)